Dick McKee: Arrest and death

-McKee was betrayed to Crown forces by an ex-British Army soldier, James "Shankers" Ryan, and captured at Sean Fitzpatrick's before Bloody Sunday by the Royal Irish Constabulary.
+McKee was betrayed to the British authorities by an Irish veteran of the British Army, James "Shankers" Ryan, and captured at Sean Fitzpatrick's before Bloody Sunday by the Royal Irish Constabulary.
 (In retaliation, on 5 February 1921, an IRA squad led by Bill Stapleton walked into Hynes' pub in Gloucester Place and shot Ryan dead.)

 Brought to Dublin Castle he was tortured under interrogation with Peadar Clancy and Conor Clune from County Clare.
 The three would later be shot on 21 November 1920.
 The official account was that he and the other men with him were shot while trying to escape.
 This account was widely disputed at the time, although some historians believe it was actually true.
-Michael Lynch, a IRA Brigade Commander stated that McKee suffered severe beatings prior to being shot to death - "I saw Dick McKee's body afterwards, and it was almost unrecognizable.
+Michael Lynch, a IRA Brigade Commander stated that McKee suffered severe beatings prior to being shot to death: "I saw Dick McKee's body afterwards, and it was almost unrecognizable.
 He had evidently been tortured before being shot...They must have beaten Dick to a pulp.
 When they threatened him with death, according to reports, Dick's last words were, "Go on, and do your worst!"
 Medical examinations of the three bodies revealed broken bones and abrasions consistent with prolonged assaults and bullet wounds to the head and bodies.

 A book titled Death in the Castle: Three murders in Dublin Castle 1920, written by Sean O'Mahony, and published by 1916–1921 Club records both the life and deaths of the three Republicans.

 Burial

 McKee and Clancy's tricolour-adorned coffins lay side by side at St. Mary's Pro-Cathedral on Marlborough Street, Dublin.
 Aged 27 and 32 years, respectively, they were laid to rest at the Republican Plot in Glasnevin Cemetery.

-McKee Barracks in Dublin is named after Dick McKee.
+McKee Barracks, formerly the Marlborough Barracks, in Dublin is named after Dick McKee.